For music lovers and those who are curious about the history of Western music, this post provides a brief overview and timeline.

-From the 4th century on, in fact, the Christian Church has always used music as an important part of the services.
-During the Dark and Middle Ages, the Church was essentially in control of all of the arts, including music.
+Since the 4th century, the Christian Church has always used music as an essential part of its services.
+During the Dark and Middle Ages, the Church was essentially in control of the arts, including music.

-During the later Middle Ages (from the 9th century on), the multi-melodies layering concept emerged into the chants for church services.
+During the later Middle Ages (from the 9th century on), the multi-melodies layering concept emerged in the chants for church services.
 This is the commencement of polyphony.

 Music Periods Timeline

 |Music Historic Period||Influential Composers|

 |The Renaissance Period (1450 – 1600)||Giovanni Pierluigi da Palestrina (1524 – 1594)